GLOBAL MARKETS-Shares hit by weak data, poor results; bonds rise on Ukraine

 A separate report showed confidence among U.S. homebuilders remained downbeat as the NAHB/Wells Fargo Housing Market index rose only a point to 47 in April, the third month in a row it was below 50.
 Readings below 50 mean more builders view market conditions as poor than favorable.

 Worries over escalating tension in Ukraine and weak results by bellwethers including Nestle held back stocks in Europe.
-Most of Wall Street traded flat but Nasdaq slumped on another round of selling in technology and biotech names.
+Wall Street fell as Nasdaq slumped on another round of selling in technology and biotech names.

-The momentum stocks, those believed by investors to have high growth potential, have been under pressure after soaring prices took their valuations to unsustainable levels.

 Russia declared Ukraine on the brink of civil war as Kiev said an "anti-terrorist operation" against pro-Moscow separatists was under way, with troops and armored personnel carriers seen near a flashpoint eastern town.